 The LG 27UK650 offers an excellent image quality and a smooth performance.
 When it comes to HDR, console games tend to benefit more with HDR enabled.
 Whereas PC content mostly looks either washed out or oversaturated.
 We recommend the 27UK650 for console gamers, for PC use, go with the LG 27UL500/550 instead.

-The LG 27UK650 is an affordable 27″ 4K IPS monitor that supports AMD FreeSync and entry-level HDR (High Dynamic Range) which makes it a great choice for 4K PC/console gaming, content creation, and other multimedia use.
+The LG 27UK650 is an affordable 27″ 4K IPS monitor that supports AMD FreeSync and entry-level HDR (High Dynamic Range) which makes it an impressive choice for 4K PC/console gaming, content creation, and other multimedia use.

 Just like most 4K IPS monitors at this price range, the LG 27UK650-W is based on an IPS panel with 10-bit color depth (8-bit + FRC), 99% sRGB color gamut, a 1,000:1 static contrast ratio, and a 350-nit peak brightness.